gelecekbilimde/backend/CONTRIBUTING.md

 ## How to Contribute

-1. **Fork the Repository**
+1.  **Clone the Repository**
-    - Visit our GitHub repository and fork it to your GitHub account.
+    - Visit our GitHub repository and clone it to your local environment.
     - In order to set up the development environment you can read the [README.md](https://github.com/gelecekbilimde/gelecekbilimde-backend/blob/main/README.md) documentation.

 2. **Create a New Branch**